telerik/maui-docs/controls/treeview/item-template.md

 # .NET MAUI TreeView Item Template

-Customize the text displayed in the TreeView item by using the `ItemTemplate` property.
-The `ItemTemplate` applies on TreeView level.
-The `ItemTemplate` does not include the checkbox, image and expand/collapse indicator.
-These elements are part of the `ControlTemplate`.
-For more details about how to customize the TreeView Control Template review the [Control Template]({%slug treeview-control-template%}) article.
+The TreeView `ItemTemplate` property enables you to customize the text displayed in the TreeView items.
+Using this property allows you to apply text styles to all TreeView items.

+In addition to the item's text, TreeView allows you to customize the checkbox, image, and expand/collapse indicator.
+For this purpose, use the [Control Template]({%slug treeview-control-template%}).

 Here is an example how to define custom `ItemTemplate`: